The Long Island Curling Club, the only curling club on Long Island, is a 501(c)(3)

 • Attract, support and train athletes interested in curling competition on a local, regional, national and international basis;

 • Provide programs designed to educate interested persons about the sport of curling, especially local youths and adults.

+Our public events will resume in the fall.
 If you are interested in inquiring about a private event or in putting your name on our mailing list, please contact us.

 Long Island Curling Club merchandise is available for purchase at: www.cafepress.com/licurling.